Top 5 Things to avoid during Nepal Hiking Holidays

 What to do instead: Trek at slow pace.
 Pack required medications with you.
 Descend to lower elevations and even if it doesn’t help then consult your trekking company for rescue operation.

-While trekking in Nepal at steep grounds and stone steps, avoid walking on edge of trails.
+While hiking in Nepal at steep grounds and stone steps, avoid walking on edge of trails.
 Why?
 Well, you might just fall or get pushed by the Yak.

 What to do instead: These Yak are known as ill tempered animal and if encounter them at risky places, step at safer side and let it pass you by.